Procedures for Appeals and Grievances

 III Time frame for filing

 Complaints of disability discrimination should be made promptly.
 The passage of time between the date of the alleged discrimination and the filing of a complaint may impair the College’s ability to look into the complaint and provide appropriate relief, as key witnesses and evidence may no longer be available.
-A student who wishes to appeal an accommodation because the accommodation is felt to be inadequate or inappropriate is encouraged to contact Disability Services within 90 days of receiving the accommodation to discuss their concerns.
+A student who wishes to appeal an accommodation because the accommodation is felt to be inadequate or inappropriate is encouraged to contact the Office of Student Accessibility Services within 90 days of receiving the accommodation to discuss their concerns.

 IV Informal resolution

 Individuals who experience disability discrimination, who disagree with an approved accommodation, or who have difficulty obtaining approved accommodations are encouraged to contact Dr. Alison Hobbs to discuss their concerns.
-If the actions of Dr. Alison Hobbs are at issue, individuals may choose to contact Senior Associate Dean Flores-Mills.
+If the actions of Dr. Alison Hobbs are at issue, individuals may choose to contact Dean of Students Colette Shaw.
 The informal process is voluntary.
 A complainant may conclude the informal process at any time and file a formal complaint.

 V Formal resolution

-- Complaints must be made in writing to the Office of the Dean of the College within 90 days and should include a description of the nature of the alleged discrimination and the parties.
-If the participation of the Senior Associate Dean of the College in the process would create a conflict of interest, written complaints may be made to the Dean of the College.
+- Complaints must be made in writing to the Office of Student Affairs within 90 days and should include a description of the nature of the alleged discrimination and the parties.
+If the participation of the Dean of Students in the process would create a conflict of interest, written complaints may be made to the Vice President and Dean of Student Affairs, Margaret Hazlett.

-- Within 30 business days of receipt of the complaint, the Senior Associate Dean of the College or designee will look into the complaint and may conduct a formal investigation, as appropriate.
+- Within 30 business days of receipt of the complaint, the Dean of Students or designee will look into the complaint and may conduct a formal investigation, as appropriate.
 This process provides for the prompt, reliable, and impartial investigation of complaints, including an equal opportunity for the parties to present witnesses and evidence.
 Investigations generally will be completed within the aforementioned time frame.

-- Within 5 working days of the conclusion of the inquiry or investigation, the Senior Associate Dean of the College will provide written notice of the outcome to the parties.
+- Within 5 working days of the conclusion of the inquiry or investigation, the Dean of Students will provide written notice of the outcome to the parties.

 Either party may appeal the outcome of the formal process by filing a written appeal within 15 days of the date that written notice of the outcome is sent to the parties.
-Appeals should be made to Margaret Hazlett, Dean of the College.
-In the event that the participation of Dean Hazlett would present a conflict of interest, appeals may be filed with the Vice President for Finance, Administration and Treasurer, David Proulx.
+Appeals should be made to Margaret Hazlett, Vice President and Dean of Student Affairs.
+In the event that the participation of Dean Hazlett would present a conflict of interest, appeals may be filed with the Vice President for Finance, Administration, and Treasurer.

 Appeals will be decided within 30 days of the date they are filed.
-The appeal of an accommodation that involves the waiver of an academic requirement must be presented to the Committee on Academic Status in consultation with Disability Services.
+The appeal of an accommodation that involves the waiver of an academic requirement must be presented to the Committee on Academic Status in consultation with the Office of Student Accessibility Services.
 The parties will receive written notice of the outcome of the appeal process within 5 working days of the conclusion of the process.

 VII Role of the Section 504/ADA Coordinator